jose-rafael-marcano/tMyTicketService/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-1- Download the project: git clone https://github.com/jose-rafael-marcano/tMyTicketService.git .
+1- Download the project: the project: git clone https://github.com/jose-rafael-marcano/tMyTicketService.git.

 2- mvn clean install